-Nimitz Way Trail is a 8.4 mile loop trail located near Orinda, CA that offers scenic views and is rated as difficult.
+Nimitz Way Trail is a 8.4 mile loop trail located near Orinda, California that offers scenic views and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 A loop option from Inspiration Point that offers stunning views of the entire park.
 This is also the Bay Area Ridge trail From Inspiration Point head north on the Nimitz Way Trail